-8. What steps does an event organizer have to take to estimate tourism economic impact?
+8. What steps does an event organizer have to take to estimate tourism economic impact or on-site spending?

-See the description on pages 22 through 24 and Figures 1 (page 23) and 2 (page 25) for the various steps required to generate inputs for a tourism economic impact estimate.
+See Figure 1 (page 18) for the various steps required to generate inputs for a tourism economic impact estimate or an on-site spending study.